Rice meeting with senators fails to dampen criticism

 Republicans have argued that the Obama administration tried to play down the terrorist angle in its initial comments to avoid undermining the president’s claims of success in fighting al Qaeda in the run-up to the November 6 election.

-Rice, who was accompanied to the meeting by acting CIA Director Michael Morell, later issued a statement.
+Rice, who was accompanied by acting CIA Director Michael Morell, later issued a statement saying:

-“We explained that the talking points provided by the intelligence community, and the initial assessment upon which they were based, were incorrect in a key respect: there was no protest or demonstration in Benghazi,” she said in the statement.
+“We explained that the talking points provided by the intelligence community, and the initial assessment upon which they were based, were incorrect in a key respect: there was no protest or demonstration in Benghazi.”

 “While, we certainly wish that we had had perfect information just days after the terrorist attack, as is often the case, the intelligence assessment has evolved,” she said.